golang/tools/gopls/doc/features/diagnostics.md

 When you attempt to access a field on a type that does not have the field, the compiler will report an error such as "type X has no field or method Y".
-In this scenario, gopls now offers a quick fix to generate a stub declaration of the missing field, inferring its type from the accessing type or assigning a designated value.
+In this scenario, gopls now offers a quick fix to generate a stub declaration of the missing field, inferring its type from the context in which it is used.

 Consider the following code where `Foo` does not have a field `bar`: